 To avoid reducing a person’s identity to just a few characteristics, we should view these learners’ categories as various ways of functioning (rather than as mental disorders), which may lead different persons to express unique abilities in adapting to specific contexts and environments.
 These abilities can evolve over time and vary depending on situations.
 Tests and diagnoses, whether provided by a physician or an AI system, offer insights into a person’s cognitive functioning and this information is valuable for understanding her needs.
 It may enable to offer her appropriate support.
 However, technic and technology will always extract data and provide parameter values, but it does not fully grasp an individual’s complexity, and this includes his/her inwardness, such as feelings and affect.
 Global understanding of a person’s uniqueness and depth cannot be grasped if it weren’t through human relationships and interactions.
 While machines, tests, and evaluation tools can provide useful data, they fall short in capturing the full integrated spectrum of human singularity and its genuine complexity in which the individual recognizes himself.
 This also includes knowledge from within the inter-subjective space of interaction.
 The dimension of relationships, therefore, is essential in an embodied approach to understanding people.
 Still, this information can be helpful for decision-making, as long as it focuses on helping humans to flourish rather than merely being more productive in a reductive framework of evaluation.
 Logically, categorization, though indicative, should not lead to an automated decision that could bear discrimination and/or exclusion, but should instead support social inclusion.

 Although inclusion is promoted in the 21st century, it also brings challenges and dilemmas.
-One dilemma, as expressed by Ruth Cigman[1] involves how we handle differences:
+One dilemma, as expressed by Ruth Cigman,[1] involves how we handle differences:

 We either treat all children as essentially the same, which means treating them as fairly as possible but with the risk of neglecting individual differences.
 Or we treat them differently, with the consequences that some are better off than they would otherwise have been, but there is a risk of being unfair by devoting more resources or expertise to some than others.